simongoricar/fs-more/README.md

 ## Main features
 - copy and move files or directories with:
-  - in-depth configuration options (existing destination file behaviour, IO buffering settings, copying depth, etc.), and
+  - in-depth configuration options (existing destination file behaviour, copying depth, IO buffer sizes, etc.), and
-  - **progress reporting**, if needed,
+  - **progress reporting**, if wanted,
 - scan directories (with options such as scan depth and symlink behaviour), and
 - calculate file or directory sizes.